mllg/base64url/README.md

 Furthermore, the encoder does not fill the string with trailing `'='`.
 The resulting encoded strings comply to the regular expression pattern `'[A-Za-z0-9_-]'` and thus are safe to use in URLs or for file names.

-For a small benchmark study, see the [vignette](https://cran.r-project.org/web/packages/base64url/vignettes/Benchmarks.html).
+For a small benchmark, see the [vignette](https://cran.r-project.org/web/packages/base64url/vignettes/Benchmarks.html).

+As of version 1.1, this package also ships with a simple base32 encoder/decoder suited to mangle file names on case insensitive file systems.

 ## Installation
 For the stable release, just install the latest version from [CRAN](https://cran.r-project.org/package=base64url):